singuerinc/dial/readme.md

 ## About

-Dial is a (beta) Chrome Extension.
-It's my launcher for frequent websites.
-It replaces the newtab page on Chrome.
+Dial used to be a Chrome Extension, but now is a webpage that can be added as homepage in any browser.
+It's my launcher for frequent websites, that can replace the newtab page on Chrome.

 If you want to check how it works, check out this demo: